[HISTORY: Adopted by the Council of the City of Schenectady 3-28-1977 by Ord. No. 77-13. Amendments noted where applicable.]

-Section 8-0113.3 of the State Environmental Quality Review Act (SEQRA) requires the city to adopt additional procedures necessary for implementation of SEQRA consistent with the rules and regulations adopted by the Commissioner of the Department of Environmental Conservation of the State of New York.
+Section 8-0113, Subdivision 3, of the State Environmental Quality Review Act (SEQRA) requires the City to adopt additional procedures necessary for implementation of SEQRA consistent with the rules and regulations adopted by the Commissioner of the Department of Environmental Conservation of the State of New York.
 The rules and regulations so adopted are Part 617 of the Official Compilation of Codes, Rules and Regulations of the State of New York (Part 617).
 The purpose of this chapter is to comply with § 8-0113.3 of SEQRA.

 Since this chapter is designed solely to adopt additional procedures in implementation of SEQRA and Part 617 it will be necessary to have SEQRA and Part 617 at hand when using this chapter.